rudra-singh1/Active-Noise-Cancellation-Project/README.md

 # Active Noise Cancellation Project for Leaf Blowers

 This project aimed to develop an active noise cancellation (ANC) algorithm to reduce the noise from leaf blowers.
 The goal was to improve sleep quality by cancelling out the 102-112 dB noise from leaf blowers.

-Developed by Rudra Prakash Singh.
+## Installation

+To use this leaf blower noise cancellation algorithm:

+1. Install MATLAB on your machine.
+2. Clone this repository.
+3. Open `ANC.m` in MATLAB.
+4. Update the `audio_file` variable with your leaf blower recording.
+5. Run the script to preprocess data and train the filter.
+6. Listen to cancellation noise output!
+7.
 ## Background

 - Leaf blowers generate 102-112 dB of noise, enough to disrupt sleep cycles.